Financial sanctions are imposed by the government and may apply to individuals, entities and governments, who may be resident in the UK or abroad.

 OFSI also have an email subscription service which you can sign up to and get notified as and when amendments to the financial sanctions regime are made.

-Financial Crime: A Guide for Firms (PDF).
+See our Financial Crime Guide.
 We have provided some examples of good practice for sanctions systems and controls in Chapter 7 of Part 1 of the guide.

 Our thematic review on financial services firms’ approach to UK financial sanctions has found that many small firms were unaware of the financial sanctions regime and those who were aware had misconceptions about it.